msakrejda/pegasus/README.rst

 	    trace('Column', col.name, col.type);
 	}
 	trace("Data is:");
+	// PostgreSQL data types are automatically mapped to corresponding
+	// ActionScript data types (the mappings can be reconfigured, but
-	for (var row:Object in event.data) {
+	// again, the defaults are sensible for simple uses) for (var row:Object in event.data) {
 	    for (var col:IColumn in event.columns) {
 	    	trace("Value for column", col.name, "is", row[col.name]);